Study Guide to the Netherlands for Indian Students

 Orientation

 Orientation week is mandatory for international students to ensure that you arrive before it starts.
 This is the time when you will be introduced to the university and its services, as well as enrol in your classes.
-You must read your guidebook, which is provided by the college.
+You must read your guidebook, which the college provides.
 The guide explains each part of the admission process.

 Activities